craft-snippets/Craft-modal-component/README.md

 ## CSS styles

 The modal component plugin provides two CSS files - one with very basic functionality responsible for showing and hiding modal and one with the default theme.
-You can disable either of them by creating a `config/dialog-component.php` file and setting two variables to `false`:
+You can disable either of them by creating a `config/dialog-component.php` file and setting one of these two variables to `false`:

 ```
 public $useBaseCss = false;